IsaacAE/IsaacAE/README.md

 Welcome to my GitHub profile! 👋

 ## About Me
-I'm a passionate Computer Science student at the Faculty of Sciences, UNAM.
+I'm a Bachelor of Science degree student at the School of Sciences, UNAM.
 My main interest lies in web development, particularly in the frontend realm.
 I enjoy creating engaging and functional user experiences that bring the web to life.

 ## My Interests
 - Web Development (Frontend)